Actyx/Actyx/web/developer.actyx.com/docs/cli/apps/package.md

               that contains it [default: ax-manifest.yml]
 ```

-The `ax apps package` command will spit out the packaged app as a tarball which can then be deployed.
+The `ax apps package` command will write the packaged app as a tarball to disk, which can then be deployed.

 Here are a couple of example uses of the `ax apps package` command: